THE STREET JUGGLING PUZZLE..!

 To grasp the concept, nothing better than tracing a chronological line that details the evolution and assembles the puzzle of its definition.
 As in every movement, there are pioneers who started the path even without knowing it.
 In the era prior to the appearance of the term Street Juggling, two artists stood out and marked future generations with their routines and videos: Michael Moschen and Sean McKinney.
 In his famous video “Michael Moschen In Motion” (1991), which has just turned thirty years after its premiere, the king of contact and rolling balls starts the VHS with a tour through the streets of NY juggling with three bouncing balls and interacting with street furniture and passers-by.
 A three-minute sequence in which Michael deploys his technique around the city as an opening into the universe that made him famous.
 The great master of modern juggling with his unique body attitude, somewhere between a mime and a classical dancer, had no idea at the time that this routine could be the founding genesis of the idea of Street Juggling.

 On the other hand, from the opposite coast and starting in the mid-nineties, a series of videos emerged that compiled tricks, experiments and endless risky antics performed by a handful of skaters and jugglers (including Tony Hawk and Jay Gilligan!).
-This material, which over time became cult videos, is known as Caught Clean, and it features the Californian Sean McKinney, who makes a fundamental contribution to this scene (in this excerpt from Caught Clean from 1997 it can be seen in his splendor), and anticipates the essence of what would define Street Juggling: A homemade video clip of a couple of minutes on a song by the punk band Supernova in which Sean appears behind a fisheye lens, showing off with clubs and balls while jumping from roofs and balancing on railings.
+This material, which over time became cult videos, is known as Caught Clean, and it features the Californian Sean McKinney, who makes a fundamental contribution to this scene (in this excerpt from Caught Clean from 1997 we see him at his best), and anticipates the essence of what would define Street Juggling: A homemade video clip of a couple of minutes on a song by the punk band Supernova in which Sean appears behind a fisheye lens, showing off with clubs and balls while jumping from roofs and balancing on railings.
 There is a clear approach to the crossover with parkour (in those years still non-existent too), and mainly with skateboarding that would become a key component of the Street Juggling DNA in the last two decades.
 McKinney has become a counter-cultural icon for his style, reaching the pantheon of juggling history after dying at the young age of thirty years old.

 STREET JUGGLING: THE START